ssenmosip/mosip-temp-documentation/ID-Authentication.md

-An entity wishing to validate the identity of an Individual must use MOSIP's ID Authentication API.
-MOSIP will support the following types of authentication
+MOSIP ID Authentication provides an API based authentication mechanism for entities to validate Individuals.
+ID Authentication is the primary mode for entities to validate an Individual before providing any service.

 * Basic authentication where an entity can send an Individual's demographic and/or biometric details to be validated